IP Phone Services

 The WebDialer application contains two servlets: the WebDialer servlet and the Redirector servlet.
 Both servlets are enabled when the Cisco WebDialer Web service is activated on a subscriber server.
 While related, they each serve different functions and can be configured to run simultaneously.

 Figure 18-14 illustrates a simple WebDialer example.
-In this example, user John Smith launches WebDialer from a web-based or desktop application such as the Click to Call Cisco Unified Communications Widget (step 1).
+In this example, user John Smith launches WebDialer from a web-based or desktop application (step 1).
 WebDialer responds with a request for login credentials.
 The user must respond with a valid userID and password as configured in the Unified CM end-user directory.
 In this case, John Smith submits userID = jsmith and password = cisco (step 2).
 Next, based on this login, WebDialer responds with the Cisco WebDialer Preferences configuration page, and the user must indicate either “User preferred device” or “Use Extension Mobility” (assuming the user has an EM device profile).
 In this case, user John Smith selects “User preferred device” and selects the appropriate MAC address (SEP00036BC7B973) and directory number (10001) for his phone from drop-down menus on the configuration page (step 3).
 Finally, the user is presented with a screen requesting the phone number to be called (this value may already be indicated) and must click Dial.
 In this case, John Smith enters 10002 and, after clicking Dial, a call is automatically generated from his phone to Phone B at number 10002 (step 4).

 Note If the user has previously logged in to the WebDialer application and a web browser and server cookie are still active, the user will not be prompted to log in again during subsequent requests.
 The user will be prompted to log in again when the cookie has been cleared at the browser or by a restart of the WebDialer server.
 Alternatively, the user web browser cookie can be set to expire automatically after a certain number of hours as configured by the User Session Expiry WebDialer service parameter.